Crawling for Bass - Subwoofer Placement Tips

 - Adjust gain control of sub to tonally balance your system.

-- Repeat A + B until satisfied.
+- Repeat these steps until satisfied.

 Confused about what AV Gear to buy or how to set it up?
 Join our Exclusive Audioholics E-Book Membership Program!